dekorateio/dekorate/readme.md

 ### Knative

 Dekorate also supports generating manifests for `knative`.
-To make use of this feature you need to add
+To make use of this feature you need to add:

 ```xml
 <dependency>